 - Click the ‘unsubscribe’ link in any email communication that we send you.
 We will then stop any further emails from that particular division.

-- Contact Emma Dupont Etiquette directly and request removal from there.
+- Contact The Emma Dupont School of Etiquette directly and request removal from there.

 Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.